-The guys in the lab coats will all tell you that making up rules are how us humans make sense of this very confusing world.
+The guys in the lab coats will all tell you that making up rules is how us humans make sense of this very confusing world.

 If we didn’t make up rules for ourselves — belt ourselves up and box ourselves in — we’d be so overwhelmed by all the incoming data from the world around us that we’d just stand there paralyzed and unable to move.

 We are hard-wired to cringe away from uncertainty.
 The chance that our very next step is likely to pitch us off a cliff or into some very toothy predator-mouth makes us want some guidelines, some maps…something or somebody telling us what to do.

 It’s an important survival trait for us humans.

 Whether any of the rules we adopt as our own are effective or not will often depend on the people around us (also known as Society or Family or Friends) and how well their sets of rules mesh or interact with our own.

 My fascination with rules does not mean that I’m going to follow every durned rule I encounter.
 It just means I like looking at them, deconstructing them, seeing the why behind them and watching where following them takes you.